-Here are 10 excellent non-cash incentives you can use to motivate and retain top talent:
+here are ten excellent non-cash incentives you can use to motivate and retain top talent:

-- Offer flexible working arrangements such as giving telecommuters the chance to work-from-home once a week, or for staff to choose their own core working hours instead of the typical 9 to 5.
+- Offer flexible working arrangements such as giving telecommuters a chance to work from home once a week or for staff to choose their core working hours instead of the typical 9 to 5.

-- Offer tangible recognition for staff who consistently excel - either by sending an email cc’ing in business leaders with congratulations on a job well done, giving staff a handwritten note, or mentioning their successes during monthly meetings.
+- Offer tangible recognition for staff who consistently excel - either by sending an email cc’ing in business leaders with congratulations on a job well done, giving the team a handwritten note, or mentioning their successes during monthly meetings.

-- Provide a rostered day off (outside of annual leave) as a reward for successful task completion.
+- Provide a rostered day off (outside of annual leave) to reward successful task completion.

 - Create a monthly office theme day to boost morale - for example, international food day, where each staff member brings a plate of food from their country of origin.